mdraith/ShellChess/README.md

 # ShellChess
-Shell Chess is a text-based brute-force chess program for the Linux Terminal.
+Shell Chess is a text-based brute-force chess program for the Linux terminal.

 If you don't have Linux, try running it with the app *Termux* on your smartphone.